mathrand/mathrand/README.md

 ## Hi there 👋  I'm Mathew Lee, aka Math.Rand().

-🔭 I’m currently interesting in high-performance low latency Python coding techniques, with a focus on asynchronous programming, efficient data structures, and just-in-time compilation techniques.
+🔭 I’m currently focused on the following topics:

+- high-performance low latency coding
+- efficient data structures
+- secure coding
-🌱 I’m currently learning machine learning / deep learning.
+- machine learning / deep learning

 👯 I’m looking to collaborate on any of the above.

-📫 How to reach me: rand.math@gmail.com
+📫 How to reach me: math.rand@gmail.com